mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 ## Quick example "Hello World"

-Generate a new executable project, build and run it:
+Generate a new executable project with:

 ``` console
 mulle-sde init -m foundation/objc-developer -d hello-world executable
 cd hello-world
 ```

 You can see the demo source in `src/main.m` and edit it to taste.
+Then you are ready to craft your executable and run it:

 ``` console
 mulle-sde craft